Asrith-Ladi/Python_Namaste_Mart/README.md

 Paths declared.

 Checks length of incoming folder, and validates all conditions, if any failed then moved to rejected folder with same name and it succeed then move to success folder.

+# How can I see the results?

+1. Download the Asrith_Namaste_Kart.zip file and unzip it.
+2. Go to Asrith_Namaste_Kart\Namaste_Kart\Code as shown in below image.
+3. Now run the excel_file_generator.py -> To generate 200 ( includes success and failure files ) with random data.
+4. Now run main.py to experience the results.

 ![Alt text](excel_file_generator.png "Optional title")